dharanijayakanthan/inkoop.github.io/blog/aws-s3-prefix-and-delimiter-in-ruby.markdown

 ---
 layout: blog
-title: A Way to list files and folders of a bucket of S3 using prefix and delimiter in Ruby | Inkoop
+title: List files and folders of a bucket of S3 using prefix and delimiter in Ruby | Inkoop
-description: A Way to list files and folders of a bucket of S3 using prefix and delimiter in Ruby
+description: List files and folders of a bucket of S3 using prefix and delimiter in Ruby
 ---

-# A Way to list files and folders of a bucket of S3 using prefix and delimiter in Ruby
+# List files and folders of a bucket of S3 using prefix and delimiter in Ruby

 Before we get started, it is important to know few things.